EfthymiaKakoulidou/cakes-by-kg/README.md

 ## Features

 The project consists of 7 different pages:
-The Home page : This is the first page that the user is going to meet.
+ - The Home page : This is the first page that the user is going to meet.
 It welcomes the user and sets the tone for the experience he/she is going to have.
-The About page : This page introduces the owner of the page so that the user gets information about the service-provider.
+ - The About page : This page introduces the owner of the page so that the user gets information about the service-provider.
-The Contact page : This page provides the contact details of the owner so that the user can easily get in touch with her.
+ - The Contact page : This page provides the contact details of the owner so that the user can easily get in touch with her.
-3 gallery pages : These pages display the work of the owner so as to show to user what kind of services they can expect.
+ - 3 gallery pages : These pages display the work of the owner so as to show to user what kind of services they can expect.
 There are 3 categories from which the user can be directed to more specific areas of interest.
-The birthday cakes page,
+    - The birthday cakes page,
-The Speciallty cakes and
+    - The Speciallty cakes and
-The Sweet treats page.
+    - The Sweet treats page.
-The confirmation page which is not really a part of the project but it is where the user is redirected when he/she fills the form in the contact page.
+ - The confirmation page which is not really a part of the project but it is where the user is redirected when he/she fills the form in the contact page.

 ### Existing Features

 - The logo button :

     - The logo button is the expression of the whole graphic language of the site in the header.
-It has the owners initials on it and directs the user to the about page to learn more about the owner.
+It has the owners initials on it and directs the user to the home page.

 ![screenshot](documentation/feature01.jpg)

 - The welcome link

     - This feature takes up the center and most important part of the page.
-It directs the user to the Gallery page which is the page of interest.
+It directs the user to the home page and it is an easy way to get to the start from anywhere inside the site.It is seen in all screen sizes.

 ![screenshot](documentation/feature02.jpg)